-There is no single definition of the ‘circular economy’ – the term circularity can be interpreted in many different ways.
+There is no single definition of the ‘circular economy’ –

-As an example, when is that table you want to purchase considered to be circular?
 When it’s made from recycled materials, when it’s already had a life or when it can be reused, even in the future?
-And is one table more or less circular than another?

 It’s especially important that you define what you mean by these terms before your organisation starts working with them.
 This prevents ambiguity in the procurement process and makes your results easier to measure.